Veronica Lueken

 Veronica Lueken (July 12, 1923 – August 3, 1995) was a Roman Catholic housewife from Bayside, New York, who, between 1970 until her death in 1995, reported experiencing apparitions of the Virgin Mary, Jesus, and numerous Catholic saints.

 She gave messages she claimed to have received from them at both the grounds of Saint Robert Bellarmine Catholic Church in Bayside, and at the exedra monument at the 1964 New York World's Fair Vatican Pavilion site in Flushing Meadows Park.
 Lueken and her husband Arthur W. Lueken, Sr. (died August 28, 2002) had five children.
-They met in Flushing Meadows Park skating rink on September 1, 1945 (Saturday, Labor Day weekend) and married November 1945.
+They met in Flushing Meadows Park skating rink on September 1, 1945 (Saturday, Labor Day weekend) and married the following November 1945.

 Bishop Francis Mugavero, then Bishop of the Roman Catholic Diocese of Brooklyn, stated in 1986 that "a thorough investigation revealed that the alleged visions of Bayside completely lacked authenticity" and that "the messages and other related propaganda contain statements which, among other things, are contrary to the teachings of the Catholic Church".

 Marian apparitions

 Lueken stated her first Marian vision happened in her home on April 7, 1970, when the Virgin Mary informed Lueken that: She would appear on the grounds of the old St. Robert Bellarmine Roman Catholic Church building in Bayside (in the spring of 1970, the new church opened about a block away), on June 18, 1970, and subsequently on the eve of great Catholic feast days.
 From that day, Lueken reported a series of Marian apparitions on the property of St. Robert Bellarmine in Bayside Hills.

-According to her, on the date of her first vision, Lueken began to type and circulate her messages against the Second Vatican Council, the revival of the permanent diaconate, the post-Vatican II Mass and the extraordinary ministers of Holy Communion.
+According to her, on the date of her first vision, Lueken began to type up and circulate her messages against the Second Vatican Council, the revival of the permanent diaconate, the post-Vatican II Mass and the extraordinary ministers of Holy Communion.
 Many of her messages had apocalyptic content with prophecies not yet fulfilled.